12/12/2025

 What does it cover?

 The qualification gives you a solid understanding of the financial services industry, the bodies, rules and legislation which regulate it, and underlying areas of specialism, such as derivatives, compliance and operational risk.
+The total time CISI estimates for a typical candidate to achieve the qualification is 243 hours.

 Who is it relevant for?